 Mrs. Webb Quotes in Our Town

 The Our Town quotes below are all either spoken by Mrs. Webb or refer to Mrs. Webb.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Perennial edition of Our Town published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Perennial edition of Our Town published in 2003.).

 Act 2 Quotes